 We are proud to report that two of our three Advocacy Day priority bills passed, the Achieving a Better Life Experience (ABLE) Act and the Criminal Law-Stalking bill sponsored by Delegate Dumais.
 The ABLE Act will help Marylanders with disabilities save for disability-related expenses without losing the essential benefits provided through private insurance, Medicaid or the Supplemental Security Income (SSI) program.
 The Criminal Law- Stalking bill will help victims of stalking by expanding the definition of stalking from only “malicious” behavior to include acts by stalkers who intend to cause, or know or reasonably should have known that their conduct would cause, serious emotional distress to another.
 This piece of legislation will directly help several CHANA clients to achieve the relief they need from their perpetrators.

 Did you miss Advocacy Day?
 Read through our participant packet materials below to find out what community members discussed.

 Stay tuned for information on our 2017 Advocacy Day in Annapolis!

 Thursday, November 10

 The John Carroll School

-A day of exploration and dialogue, using the Holocaust and its lessons as a starting point to encourage tolerance, understanding and respect between students of different backgrounds.
+A day of exploration and dialogue for high school teachers and their students, using the Holocaust and its lessons as a starting point to encourage tolerance, understanding and respect between students of different backgrounds.